Detecting the massive vector field with extreme mass-ratio inspirals: Introduction

 In our paper, we plan to constrain the Proca field mass using the waveform from EMRI system with the vector-hairy stellar-mass object.
-In Sec. \ref{method}, we present the massive vector field perturbations equation in the Schwarzschild spacetime and the perturbation source term of point particle.
+In Sec. \ref{method}, we present the massive vector field perturbations equation in the Schwarzschild spacetime and the perturbation source term of the point particle.
 In Sec. \ref{waveform}, we introduce the progress of computing fluxes and analysis method of EMRI waveform.
 Sec. \ref{result} shows our results including the Proca fluxes, dephasing and mismatch, the constraint on the mass of Proca field.
 Finally, our conclusion and discussion are given in Sec. \ref{sumup}.
-Throughout our paper, we utilize the geometric units $G=c=\hbar=1$.